 Here are 2 sample sentences: Children learn.
 A child learns.

-- The Game score is reduced by the number of pterrodactyl hits.
+- Your Game Score is reduced by the number of pterodactyl hits.

 - To slow the game speed repeat tap/click on the word Slider.

 - To increase the game speed repeat tap/click on the word Math.